Name the Stony Coral: Preview of CORAL Number 15.4

 ISSUE PREVIEW: ULTRA-HARDY MARINE FISHES

-COVER STORY: ULTRA-HARDY FISHES for aquariums of 125 to 500 gallons continues the Scott Michaels series to help enthusiasts find the species that are most likely to thrive and reward their owners with beauty, fascinating behaviors and relative ease of keeping.
+COVER STORY: ULTRA-HARDY LARGER FISHES for aquariums of 125 to 500 gallons continues the Scott Michaels series to help enthusiasts find the species that are most likely to thrive and reward their owners with beauty, fascinating behaviors and relative ease of keeping.
 Must reading—part of one of CORAL’s most-popular features ever!

 THE POCILLOPORIDS GUIDE: Great stony corals for beginners to experts are found in the genera Stylophora, Seriatopora and Pocillopora.
 Veteran reefkeeper and marine retail staffer Felicia McCaulley takes a look at their husbandry and how to select the right species.